flyboy85749/liri-node-app/README.md

 <img src="images/concert.png">

 do-what-it-says:
-User enters do-what-it-says and the text from a file is read and the output displayed.
+User enters "do-what-it-says" and the text from a file is read and the output displayed.